-There are number of provisions in the capital gains tax (CGT) laws that allow you to make a choice.
+There are number of provisions in the CGT laws that allow you to make a choice.

 Some of the provisions allow you to defer, or roll over, a capital gain you make when a CGT event (such as exchanging an asset for a replacement asset) happens until a later CGT event (such as selling the replacement asset).